 Consider some technological convergence examples, like an everyday smartphone.
 Phones traditionally were used solely for making and receiving phone calls.
 Then, with the creation of cellular phones with screens, you could also send messages with a short message service (SMS).
 Today, mobile phones allow for instant messaging, video playback and recording, and photography – capturing, receiving, editing.

 Smart televisions today allow you to not only watch films but also connect to the web.
 They can run various apps and even play games.
 These are just two of the most prominent technological convergence examples you might experience.

-Convergence technologies also relates to the Internet of Things (IoT).
-Not only are devices able to perform multiple tasks, they can interact with other devices to complete other tasks.
-And, make no mistake, the IoT can have a dramatic impact on business if, like convergence, you understand what the concept means.
+Convergence technologies also relate to the Internet of Things (IoT).
+Not only are devices able to perform multiple tasks, but they can also interact with other devices to complete other tasks.
+And, make no mistake, the IoT can have a dramatic impact on the business if, like convergence, you understand what the concept means.

 SMS and two-way channels, automation, call center integration, payments - do it all with Clickatell's Chat Commerce platform.